MF Storegut: Specifications

 As the fourth and last delivered railway ferry for Lake Tinn, Storegut was the largest and the only one not steam powered.
-She has a track length of 156 m on two parallel standard gauge tracks spanning the length of the vessel; allowing 21 cars of chemicals weighing 800 tonnes to be carried.
+She has a track length of 156 m on two parallel standard gauge tracks spanning the length of the vessel; allowing 21 rail cars transporting chemicals weighing 800 tonnes to be carried.
 In addition she could carry 400 passengers above and below deck.
-When she was launched she was the largest lake ferry in Northern-Europe at 1,119 tonnes.
+When she was launched she was the largest lake ferry in Northern Europe at 1,119 tonnes.

 She has three diesel engines from Motoren Werke Mannheim, each at 590 kW (750 hp).
 Normal operation calls for use of two engines providing 13 kn to 14 kn, but additional thrust can be provided through use of all three engines, giving 15 kn; The travel time on the 30 km route was 80 minutes.
 The hull is in steel while the bridge is in aluminum.
 There were three saloons, including one for women and one for non-smokers.

 History

-After the dramatic sinking of Hydro the operating company Norsk Transport needed increased capacity.
+After the dramatic sinking of Hydro, the operating company Norsk Transport needed increased capacity.
 The old steam ferries were too small, too slow and burned too much coal for the company's liking; instead they opted for a new diesel ferry to be built.
 Construction started on the docks of Tinnoset in 1955 by Glommens Mek.
 Verksted, with completion the following year.
 Storegut became the main ferry for Norsk Transport, with Rjukanfoss and Ammonia as reserves—Storegut was dimensioned to handle all the transport on her own.
 The older ships burned two and a half times the fuel, used an extra 25 minutes on the crossing, so in 1969 Rjukanfoss was stranded and dismounted.